- Crossing the border?

 That’s one of the great questions in ministry!
 It’s a challenge for a pastor to be aware of self and of the ministry setting—so that the matter of “fit” between pastor and congregation is sufficiently considered.
 And, it’s not always a simple matter to resolve.
 If you’ve got questions related to the length of pastoral tenure, please connect with either Cecil Van Niejenhuis or Dave Den Haan.

 Are there rules and protocols to follow when a pastor and congregation part ways?

-In fact, there are.
+Yes.
 The Church Order has a number of stipulations which we do well to follow.
 This is particularly important in situations which include a relationship breakdown and conflict.
-It can be helpful to consult a book such as Manual of Christian Reformed Church Government (2008 revision) by Peter Borgdorff.
+It can be helpful to consult Manual of Christian Reformed Church Government.
 This book walks through each of the articles of our Church Order and the supplements to various articles.
 The articles which specifically address this question and related issues are #12-18.
 You can view the articles of our Church Order by clicking on the following link.

-You may also find it helpful to refer to a new resource authored by Henry DeMoor entitled Christian Reformed Church Order Commentary, and available from Faith Alive.
+You may also find it helpful to refer to Christian Reformed Church Order Commentary.